-Administrators can set up an Access policy to require approval before a user is granted access to an application.
-The administrator will receive an email notification to review and approve/deny the request.
-Unlike a typical Access policy, the user will have to request access at the end of each session.
-This allows administrators to define which users should have persistent access and those that must request temporary access.
+With Cloudflare Access, you can require that users obtain approval before they can access a specific application.
+The administrator will receive an email notification to approve or deny the request.
+Unlike a typical Allow policy, the user will have to request access at the end of each session.
+This allows you to define the users who should have persistent access and those who must request temporary access.

 Set up temporary authentication

-- Select an application and click Edit.
+- Choose an application and select Edit.

 - Choose the Allow policy you want to configure and select Edit.